merivale/victor/docs/about.md

 id: about
 class: docs
 ---
-# About Victor
+# Victor: A Model of the English Code

+Victor is a computational model of the English language, thought of as a code for processing *messages* (structured arrangements of informational choices) into *sentences* (strings of words).
+It was inspired by the work of the philosopher and grammarian Victor Howard Dudman.

 ## 1. Context

-Victor is a computational model of the English language, thought of as a code for processing *messages* (structured arrangements of informational choices) into *sentences* (strings of words).
-It was inspired by the work of Victor Howard Dudman.

 The idea that languages can be modelled as codes for processing messages into sentences has a homely intuitive appeal, reflecting the commonsensical belief that they are tools for putting our thoughts into words.
 It also has a suitably rigourous analytical origin, in the form of Claude Shannon's information theory, the mathematical basis of communications engineering.
 To the best of my knowledge it was Shannon's colleague Warren Weaver who first suggested this model could also be applied to natural languages, in his popularising introduction to Shannon's work.
 The analogy was subsequently picked up by several linguisticians, and still holds sway in that field today.
 But linguisticians, I contend, have yet to take the analogy sufficiently seriously, in a sense that I will explain presently.